Libraries must print the license agreement for signature. Please review the instructions below.

 Danvers, MA 01923

-The Project MUSE® file server permits entry by recognizing the authorized IP addresses.
-Distance learners and alumni who access the internet via campus IP accounts or a secure proxy server may use Project MUSE®, but access is not available through independent service providers.
-Referring URL is also offered as an alternative method for remote access, so long as a secure system is in place, to allow only Authorized Users, as described above, access to Project MUSE® via the referring URL.
+The Project MUSE file server permits entry by recognizing authorized IP addresses.
+Distance learners and alumni who access the internet via campus IP accounts or a secure proxy server may use Project MUSE, but direct access is not available through independent service providers.
+Referring URL is offered as an alternative method for remote access, so long as a secure system is in place allowing only Authorized Users, as described above, access to Project MUSE via the referring URL.
 Project MUSE also supports access via Shibboleth authentication.

 The Subscriber will make reasonable efforts to create and maintain appropriate security measures to ensure that only Authorized Users can access subscribed content online.
-The Subscriber also affirms that all IP addresses provided for use of online Journals are controlled by its institution exclusively for internet access by Authorized Users.
+The Subscriber also affirms that all IP addresses provided for use of MUSE content are controlled by its institution exclusively for internet access by Authorized Users.
 Valid IP addresses must not include those of publicly accessible proxy or cache servers.

 Approximately 90 days after the expiration of an annual subscription term, Project MUSE will provide the Subscriber, upon request, an archival (non-searchable) file on DVD-ROM or other appropriate media as determined by Project MUSE, containing the content of all issues published online during the 12-month subscription term.

-Project MUSE participates in in PORTICO’s E-Journal Preservation Service for the preservation of journal content on the MUSE platform.
-(See www.portico.orgfor further information.)
+Project MUSE participates in PORTICO’s E-Journal Preservation Service for the preservation of journal content on the MUSE platform.
+(See www.portico.org for further information.)

 For access to be enabled, the Subscriber must provide technical and administrative data about its campus or institution via the Project MUSE online subscription form located at about.muse.jhu.edu/lib/journal_order.
-Upon receipt of a fully completed order form, JHUP will permit the Subscriber access to the selected Project MUSE contents.
+Upon receipt of a fully completed order form, JHUP will permit the Subscriber access to the selected Project MUSE content.